sualfred/script.embuary.helper/README.md

 RunScript(script.embuary.helper,action=playfromhome,item='$ESCINFO[ListItem.Filenameandpath]')
 ```

 Closes all dialogs and goes back to the home window.
-Once home is active it starts the playback of the provided filename.
+Once home is active it starts the playback of the provided file.

 ________________________________________________________________________________________________________
-## "Close and open"
+## "Go to path"
 ```
-RunScript(script.embuary.helper,action=closeandopen,path='$ESCINFO[ListItem.Filenameandpath]',target=videos)
+RunScript(script.embuary.helper,action=goto,path='$ESCINFO[ListItem.Filenameandpath]',target=videos)
 ```

 Closes all dialogs jumps directly to the provided path.
 If the script is called from a media window the existing container path is updated instead.